noordeen123/ai-workflow-workshop/README.md

 After each module, evaluate your progress:

 **Design & Documentation:**
-- [ ] Can create comprehensive PRDs with clear requirements
+- [ ] Can analyze PRDs and extract clear requirements
-- [ ] Able to document technical decisions in ADRs
+- [ ] Able to create technical implementation plans
 - [ ] Understand how to break down complex features

 **AI Collaboration:**